Supernova Precursor Emission and the Origin of Pre-Explosion Stellar Mass-Loss: Results

 Colored curves in Fig.~\ref{fig:lc_wind} show additional light curve calculations varying the wind mass-loss rates and velocities from the fiducial model.
 Because the rise-time is roughly set by the diffusion timescale $t_{\rm d} \propto \dot{M}/v_{\rm w}$ (Eq.~\ref{eq:tdwind}), the steady-state luminosity is achieved faster for higher wind velocities.
 Similarly, winds with higher mass-loss rates take longer to reach steady-state.
-As discussed further below, this rules out large $\dot{M}$-winds from generating the observed precursors because they are not able to generate quasi-steady light-curves like those observed (Fig.~\ref{fig:obs}) before the star would have lost most of its mass.

 As an aside, we remark that for winds with low velocities and/or high-$\dot{M}$, our calculation overestimates the photosphere radius and hence underestimates (by less than a factor of $\lesssim$ 2) the effective temperature of the emission.
 As a result of the shallow wind density profile $\rho \propto r^{-2}$, material ahead of the recombination front (which quickly cools to $\lesssim10^3\,\rm K$) can contribute significantly to the optical depth through molecular absorption.
 However, at such low temperatures, our analytic opacity law (which adopts a constant value $\kappa_{\rm mol} = 0.1Z \sim 10^{-3}$ cm$^{2}$ g$^{-1}$) overestimates the true molecular opacity.
 Unless significant dust formation occurs to boost the opacity further \citep{Freedman+2008,Pejcha+2016}, the true photosphere location should therefore coincide with the recombination front, at somewhat smaller radii than our model predicts.